maddie35/portfolio/WCAG.md

     <li class="step">
       <div class="question">
-        <h2>Is a specific target size legally required, or essential to conveying the information?</h2>
+        <h2>Is a specific target size legally required or otherwise essential to convey the information?</h2>
         <p class="note">Example: pins on a map where precise placement is essential, or a size mandated by regulation.</p>
       </div>
       <div class="branches">